With MySQL/MariaDB, you can create a database. The installation on Linux is completed in just a few steps using the terminal.

 mysql -u root -p

-For a default MySQL/MariaDB installation, use the default root password which was set when the server was created.
-If you installed MySQL/MariaDB, enter the password which you set for the root user during the installation process.
+For a standard installation of MySQL or MariaDB, use the root password that was set when the server was created.
+If you installed MySQL or MariaDB yourself, enter the password you defined for the root user during the installation process.

-After entering the password, you will be taken to the MySQL/MariaDB client prompt.
+After entering the password, you’ll be taken to the MySQL/MariaDB client prompt.

-Use CREATE DATABASE[database name]; to create a database.
-For example, to create a database named testdb the command is:
+After logging in, use the SQL query language and the command CREATE DATABASE [database_name]; to create a new database.
+For example, to create a database named ‘testdb’, enter the following command:

 CREATE DATABASE testdb;

-Use SHOW DATABASES; to list all available databases:
+Use the SQL command SHOW DATABASES; to list all available databases:

 MariaDB [(none)]> SHOW DATABASES;